The Local Lifting Property, Property FD, and stability of approximate representations: Permanence properties for the (L)LP

 \begin{example} Consider the free group $F_2$ as a finite-index subgroup of $SL(2, \mathbb{Z})$.
 Then the semidirect product $\mathbb{Z}^2 \rtimes F_2$ does not have the LLP \cite[Corollary B]{Ioana:2020aa}. \end{example}

 We will not attempt to summarize all of the results of \cite{Ioana:2020aa} here, and just refer to the original paper: suffice to say that the techniques rely on variants of (relative) property (T).

 \begin{remark} Failure of the (L)LP seems quite closely connected to property (T).
-Indeed, the examples of Ozawa \cite[Corollary 5]{Ozawa:2004aa} and Thom \cite[page 198]{Thom:2010aa} mentioned above have property (T), and the examples of Ioana-Spaas-Wiersma \cite{Ioana:2020aa} all have (at least) property (T) with respect to an infinite subgroup.
+Indeed, the examples of Ozawa \cite[Corollary 5]{Ozawa:2004aa} and Thom \cite[page 198]{Thom:2010aa} mentioned above have property (T), and the examples of Ioana--Spaas--Wiersma \cite{Ioana:2020aa} all have (at least) property (T) with respect to an infinite subgroup.

-The examples of Buss-Echterhoff-Willett \cite[Corollary 4.8]{Buss:2018nm} use Osajda's probabilistic construction \cite[Theorem 4]{Osajda:2014ys} of groups whose Cayley graphs contain expanders.
+The examples of Buss--Echterhoff--Willett \cite[Corollary 4.8]{Buss:2018nm} use Osajda's probabilistic construction \cite[Theorem 4]{Osajda:2014ys} of groups whose Cayley graphs contain expanders.
 It seems quite likely that these also have property (T) (compare \cite{Naor:2011aa}), but we do not know this.
 On the other hand, from the methods used in \cite[Corollary 4.8]{Buss:2018nm} it seems plausible that the non-exact a-T-menable\footnote{ a-T-menable groups are also called groups with the \emph{Haagerup property} in operator algebra theory, due to the appearance of this property in Haagerup's seminal paper \cite{Haagerup:1979rq}.} groups contructed by Osajda in \cite[Theorem 2]{Osajda:2014ys} also do not have the (L)LP, but again we do not know this; note that a-T-menable groups cannot have property (T) relative to any infinite subgroup.

 We do not know an example of a group with the LLP that has property (T), or even property (T) with respect to an infinite subgroup (Question \ref{q:T}).
 Note that \cite[Theorem 1.6]{Dogon:2023aa} says in particular that if there exists a property (T) group $\Gamma$ with the LLP\footnote{The statement assumes \emph{weak ucp stability}, but this is implied by the LLP: see Remark \ref{mat lift wucps} below).} such that $H_1(\Gamma) = 0 \neq H_2(\Gamma)$, then there exists a non-hyperlinear group. \end{remark}